The topology of Bott integrable fluids: Abstract

 \section{Abstract}

-We construct non-vanishing steady solutions to the Euler equations (for some metric) with analytic Bernoulli function in three manifolds where they can exist: those of graph type.
-Using the theory of integrable systems, we realize any admissible Morse-Bott function as the Bernoulli function of some non-vanishing steady Euler flow.
-This yields a topological classification of such solutions, and the construction can actually be symplectized to obtain Bott integrable Hamiltonian systems in all configurations.
-We analyze Euler flows with Morse-Bott Bernoulli function in the general case (without the non-vanishing assumption), and show that there are three manifolds where this type of steady fluids do not exist for any metric.
+We construct non-vanishing steady solutions to the Euler equations (for some metric) with analytic Bernoulli function in each three-manifold where they can exist: graph manifolds.
+Using the theory of integrable systems, any admissible Morse-Bott function can be realized as the Bernoulli function of some non-vanishing steady Euler flow.
+This can be interpreted as an inverse problem to Arnold's structure theorem and yields as a corollary the topological classification of such solutions.
+Finally, we prove that the topological obstruction holds without the non-vanishing assumption: steady Euler flows with a Morse-Bott Bernoulli function only exist on graph three-manifolds.